priel-st/Gibson-Assembly-Assistant/README.md

 The tool provides the user with:

 - A **command-line summary** displaying all calculated parameters, including reagent volumes, annealing temperatures, and elongation times, for quick reference.
-- A **docx file** that serves as a complete PCR protocol, including all relevant inputs and calculated values.
+- A **.docx file** that serves as a complete PCR protocol, including all relevant inputs and calculated values.

 ## Technical Information and Installation